CAAL/CAAL/README.md

 Try it!
 -----------
-A live demo of CCS-tool is available at [figz.dk/caal](http://figz.dk/caal)
+A live demo of CAAL is available at [figz.dk/caal](http://figz.dk/caal)

 Setup
 -----------